 Imagine you enter a $500 tournament with 10 of your friends.

 You get down to the last 3 and the pot is split pretty evenly, at about $1500 apiece.

 You go back and forth for a few hands and no one is really making much headway.
 The guy throwing the tournament (who is also one of the final 3) announces that he is going to buy himself in another $1500.
 The dealer lets him, over your objections.
-Then raises the blinds, as if he is colluding with the house.
+Then the dealer raises the blinds, as if he is colluding with the house.

 It’s something like this scene from “The Sting” when Mr. Lonegan stacks the deck and buys back in to put Mr. Shaw all in…

 …except it’s worse, because it’s your government doing it to you.
-And of course, the fact that he stacks the deck before doing so makes it an even better analogy for what happens to our money real life.
+And of course, the fact that he stacks the deck before doing so makes it an even better analogy for what happens to our money in real life.

 No matter what they do to the money supply, few stacks grow more quickly than those of the system’s chosen few.

 We plebes just let it ride, trusting our politicians.
 Meanwhile, half of them have no idea how this stuff works—and the other half are in on the take.